rieck/harry/examples/TUTORIAL.md

   Starting with version 0.4.0 Harry includes a small Python module that can be used to directly access the functionality of the tool.
 The module is called `harry.py` and needs to be in a directory listed in your Python path (see `PYTHONPATH`).
 Moreover, the module depends on the popular Python package `numpy` to be installed.

-Let's start by importing the module.
+  Let's start by importing the module and displaying its documentation.

        import harry

-  The most important function of the module is `harry.compare`.
-You can see its documentation from within Python by simply running:

-       help(harry.compare)
+       help(harry)

   Before we can run some tests with this version of Harry, we first create a set of random strings to play around.